iO-Academy/2020-feb-stock-api/README.md

 # Warehouse API

-A warehouse house built by Mayden Academy students that would help employees keep tracking and maintain their stock.
+A warehouse house built by Mayden Academy students that would help employees keep track of and maintain their stock.

 [For information on how to set up this API for development click here!](setup.md)